-The NC's responsibilities as set out in its written terms of reference approved by the Board, are to examine Board size, review all Board and Committees composition and membership, board succession plans for the Directors (including the Board Chairman) and the Key Management Personnel, determine each Director's independence annually and as and when circumstances require, evaluate performance of the Board as a whole, its Committees and the individual Directors, review appointments and re-appointment of Directors (including alternate directors, if any) and the reasons for resignations of Directors, review appointments and the reasons for resignations and terminations of the Executive Chairman and the Key Management Personnel which includes the Group CEO, the Group General Manager ("Group GM"), the Group Chief Strategy Officer ("Group CSO"), the Group Chief Investment Officer ("Group CIO"), the Group Chief Financial Officer ("Group CFO"), review and confirm the induction programmes for newly appointed Directors and for existing Directors in respect of their appointments to any of the Committees and review the training and continuous professional development programme for the Directors.
+The NC's responsibilities as set out in its written terms of reference approved by the Board, are to examine Board size, The Constitution of the Company provides that not less than review all Board and Committees composition and one-third of the Directors for the time being, shall retire as membership, board succession plans for the Directors Directors at each AGM.
+All new Directors appointed by (including the Board Chairman) and the Key Management the Board shall hold office until the next AGM and are Personnel, determine each Director's independence eligible for re-election at the said AGM. annually and as and when circumstances require, evaluate performance of the Board as a whole, its Committees and the In accordance with the Constitution of the Company, individual Directors, review appointments and re-appointment Mr Kwek Leng Beng, Ms Tan Yee Peng and Mr Koh Thiam Hock of Directors (including alternate directors, if any) and the are due to retire by rotation at the forthcoming AGM reasons for resignations of Directors, review appointments ("2020 AGM") and have offered themselves for re-election and the reasons for resignations and terminations of the at the 2020 AGM.
+Mr Sherman Kwek, being a Director Executive Chairman and the Key Management Personnel appointed by the Board in 2019, will also retire and has which includes the Group CEO, the Group General Manager offered himself for re-election at the 2020 AGM.
+The NC ("Group GM"), the Group Chief Strategy Officer ("Group CSO"), has considered their contribution and performance and the Group Chief Investment Officer ("Group CIO"), the Group recommended to the Board to nominate their re-election at Chief Financial Officer ("Group CFO"), review and confirm the 2020 AGM. the induction programmes for newly appointed Directors and for existing Directors in respect of their appointments Criteria and Process for Nomination and Selection of to any of the Committees and review the training and New Directors (Provision 4.3) continuous professional development programme for the The NC interviews shortlisted candidates before Directors.
 Two NC meetings were held in 2019.
-The Company Secretaries maintain records of all NC meetings including records of discussions on key deliberations and decisions taken.

-For the financial year under review, the NC conducted a self-assessment of its own effectiveness in the discharge of its roles and responsibilities, which was facilitated through the use of a self-assessment checklist ("NC Self-Assessment Checklist").
-The NC Self-Assessment Checklist covered. inter alia, the responsibilities of the NC under its terms of reference and considered also the contributions of NC members to the deliberation and decision-making process at NC meetings.
+The Company formally considering and recommending them for Secretaries maintain records of all NC meetings including appointment to the Board and where applicable, to records of discussions on key deliberations and decisions taken. the Committees.
+Searches for potential candidates generally take into account recommendations from the For the financial year under review, the NC conducted a Directors and various other sources, including candidates self-assessment of its own effectiveness in the discharge of which may be suggested by SID, the Council for Board its roles and responsibilities, which was facilitated through Diversity and other relevant organisations.
+Should it the use of a self-assessment checklist ("NC Self-Assessment be necessary, the NC may consider the use of external Checklist").
+The NC Self-Assessment Checklist covered. search firms to find appropriate candidates.
+Shortlisted inter alia, the responsibilities of the NC under its terms of candidates would be required to furnish their curriculum reference and considered also the contributions of NC members vitae containing information on their academic/professional to the deliberation and decision-making process at NC meetings. qualification, work experience, employment history and experience (if any) as directors of listed companies.